metabase/metabase/docs/administration-guide/08-single-sign-on.md

 If you’ve added your Google client id to your Metabase settings you can also let users sign up on their own without creating accounts for them.

-To enable this, check the box on the Single Sign on Settings page and specify the email domain you want to allow.
+To enable this, check the box on the Single Sign On Admin Settings page and specify the email domain you want to allow.
 For example if you work at WidgetCo you could enter widgetco.com in the field to let anyone with a company email sign up on their own.

-Note: Metabase accounts created with Single Sign on do not have passwords and must use Google to sign in to Metabase.
+Note: Metabase accounts created with Single Sign On do not have passwords and must use Google to sign in to Metabase.